Menu

 You Have Food Sensitivities

 Your diet can play a big part in how you feel.
 Many thyroid patients state they feel better when they cut out gluten.
-Others include alcohol, goitrogens, soy, all grains, going paleo, the AIP, eggs and dairy.
+Others include alcohol, goitrogens, soy, grains, eggs and dairy.

 You Have Poor Gut Health